-You may have seen ads for Colorado debt relief, or you are just considering debt relief in general due to a financial hardship.
+You may have seen ads for Colorado debt relief, and you're questioning whether debt relief is legitimate.

 You are in the right place.

 Colorado debt relief is an organization that links debtors with other debt settlement companies.
-Alternatively, it is a financial hardship option when you are unable to afford your debt.
+Alternatively, debt relief is a financial hardship option when you are unable to afford your debt.
+This is where a company or you would reduce your balance owed by negotiating directly with your creditors.

 Colorado Debt Relief is a company that refers customers to debt settlement companies.
 Therefore, you don't sign up with them directly.
 You will be signing up with the company they recommend to you.
 Here’s a picture that you may be familiar with: